Skip to main content

 **Final Award (art.
 2643 CCQ):** An express acknowledgment that the arbitral award is final, binding, and enforceable, and that the parties waive the right to appeal on the merits.
 This provision reinforces the mandatory finality imposed by article 2643 CCQ.

 **Good Faith (art.
 1375 CCQ):** An acknowledgment of the mutual duty of bonne foi in the conduct of the arbitration proceedings — cooperating with the arbitral tribunal, exchanging relevant documents and information, and participating honestly in the arbitral process.
 Language and Seat: The designated language of proceedings and the seat of arbitration such as Montreal or Quebec City, which determines the procedural law applicable and the courts with supervisory jurisdiction.
 Emergency Arbitrator: Provision for an emergency arbitrator who can grant interim measures before the arbitral tribunal is constituted.
 Waiver of Court Jurisdiction: An express waiver of the right to litigate covered disputes in court, subject to the exceptions in the CCQ for certain mandatory matters.
 Costs Allocation: A clear statement of how arbitration costs will be allocated between the parties, including arbitrator fees, institutional fees, and legal costs.
-Confidentiality: Comprehensive confidentiality obligations covering all materials exchanged during the arbitration and the terms of any resulting award.
+Confidentiality: Thorough confidentiality obligations covering all materials exchanged during the arbitration and the terms of any resulting award.

 Frequently Asked Questions